geoneric/fern/document/post/generic_algorithms/introduction.rst

       - mark invalid result raster cell values
       - handle out of domain argument values
       - handle out of range result values

+- However the above requirements are met, the performance of the algorithm must be equal to a handwritten non-generic algorithm.

 In the next sections, we are going to tackle each of these requirements in turn.